Georgia General Assembly: Composition

 The Georgia General Assembly began in 1777 as a body consisting of the lower House of Assembly to which counties elected two members each, and an Executive Council, which included a councillor elected by their respective Assembly delegation.
 After the enactment of the Georgia Constitution of 1789, the body was changed to a bicameral legislature of a Senate and House of Representatives, both to be directly elected.
-From 1789-1795, senators were elected every three years, and after the enactment of the May 1795 Constitution, senators were elected annually to one-year terms.
+From 1789 to 1795, senators were elected every three years, and after the enactment of the May 1795 Constitution, senators were elected annually to one-year terms.
 Senators were moved to two-terms after December 5, 1843.

 It is now made up of a Senate (the upper house) and a House of Representatives (the lower house).
 The Senate has 56 members while the House of Representatives has 180.
 Members from each body serve for two years, but have no limit to the number of times they can be re-elected.
 Both senators and representatives are elected from their constituents' districts.